 The Duke University School of Nursing (DUSON) holds the unique position of being designated as a Center of Excellence (COE) in Nursing Education in three categories: Creating Environments that Promote the Pedagogical Expertise of Faculty (2013-2022), Creating Environments that Enhance Student Learning and Professional Development (2015-2024), and Advancing the Science of Nursing Education (2017-2021).
 Duke is one of only a handful of schools in the United States to currently hold designation in all three categories of distinction.
+In an important collaborative effort between our nurse educators, academic partners, and Duke University Health System (DUHS), the health system holds the unique position of being the first health care organization in North Carolina to receive the COE in Nursing Education for Creating Workplace Environments That Promote the Academic Progression of Nurses (2016-2021).

 This prestigious honor is based on the School’s continuous efforts to improve curriculum and teaching practices as well as keep students at the center of our teaching mission.
 Dr. Terry Valiga, the founding director of DUSON’s Institute for Educational Excellence, explains the implications of these awards for our students and faculty: “This honor means that we are committed to students learning in an optimal environment and to faculty being the best-prepared teachers they can be.
 We want all students, whether they are enrolled in or thinking about enrolling in the School, to know that this is a place where we are focused on their education in order for them to become the clinicians, scholars and leaders that are needed today and in the future.
 As a school that is nationally noted for its work in research, clinical excellence and community initiatives, being named a Center of Excellence in Nursing Education is proof that an institution can be outstanding in multiple ways.
 No star needs to shine more than the others; we are all within the same constellation.”